-How Many Days A Week Do You Need To Lift Weights?
+How Many Days a Week Should You Lift Weights?

-From exercise scientists at Rutgers to the team at Muscle and Fitness, lifting weights three days a week is the minimum to build muscle and improve your fitness.
+Lifting weights three days a week is the minimum to build muscle and improve your fitness, according to exercise scientists at Rutgers as well as the team at Muscle and Fitness.
 Depending on your goals and your schedule, you could add more, but the point today is to make things simple and effective.

 As has been the case for years, the proven lifts like bench presses, squats, and deadlifts are the centerpieces.
 Once you master their forms, you’re on your way to accomplishing your weight lifting goals.